donkeyote/pnpm-bin-cleanup/README.md

 - Update `package-b` to `vite` version 5.0.12
 - Run `pnpm i`
 - Run build command in package-b
-  - You should get a `Module not found` error
+  - You should get a `Cannot find module` error